sandra-0492/to-do-list/README.md

 - Mark tasks as completed or remove them when done.

-- You can hide completed tasks by clicking the "Hide Completed" button or complete all tasks by clicking the "Complete All" buttons.
+- You can hide completed tasks by clicking the "Hide Completed" button or complete all tasks by clicking the "Complete All" button.

 ## Getting Started